Hong Kong Government Cantonese Romanisation

-The Hong Kong Government uses an unpublished system of romanisation of Cantonese for public purposes which is based on the 1888 standard described by Roy T Cowles in 1914 as Standard Romanisation.
+The Hong Kong Government uses an unpublished system of romanisation of Cantonese for public purposes.
 The primary need for romanisation of Cantonese by the Hong Kong Government is in the assigning of names to new streets and places.
 It has not formally or publicly disclosed its method for determining the appropriate romanisation in any given instance.

+Name and origin

+The romanisation system in use by the Hong Kong government is called the Government System or the Dyer-Ball/Eitel system, although it contains some features inexplicable by either Ball or Eitel, and furthermore it has varied over time.

 Method

 Currently, government departments, particularly the Survey and Mapping Office of the Lands Department, consult the Chinese Language Department of the Civil Service Bureau before gazetting names and the latter vet proposed names using the Three Way Chinese Commercial/Telegraphic Code Book, originally published by the Royal Hong Kong Police Force Special Branch for internal government use in 1971.
 The code book system is devoid of any tone indications and, being grossly simplified, is susceptible to confusion.

 Although the code book has only been available for several decades, the Romanisation approach for place names in Hong Kong has been broadly consistent since before 1888.
 This can be seen in maps of the period and in the government's publication A Gazetteer of Place Names in Hong Kong, Kowloon and the New Territories of 1960.